Strauaar/TixFix/README.md

 # [TixFix](https://tixfix.herokuapp.com/#/)

-Find events and make money on TixFix.
+TixFix is a StubHub.com clone (legacy) with features listed as follows.

 ## Features
 + Search and filter events by date, location, category, or name of the event
-+ Sell and buy tickets from the TixFix community
++ Sell and buy tickets
 + Like your favorite bands, artists, teams or troupe to keep track of their events
 + Like your favorite events
 + View all your ticket listings, sales, and purchases all in one place on the user page